 In this solution, the Ranging/SL positioning capable UEs are provisioned with the list of Ranging/SL Positioning services, with Geographical Area(s) and their PC5 security policies.
 The definition of the PC5 security policies follows the definition in 5G eV2X in TS 33.536 [5] and/or in ProSe in TS 33.503 [6].

 During the establishment of the direct communication for the Ranging/SL positioning service, the UEs use the PC5 security policy to negotiate the final security protection status, as defined in 5G ProSe in TS 33.503 [6] and/or in 5G V2X in TS 33.536 [5].
 The Ranging/SL Positioning signalling are protected based on the PC5 UP security policies.

-Editor’s Note: It’s FFS whether a PC5 link sharing multiple ranging/SL Positioning services.
+If multiple V2X/ProSe services use the same PC5 unicast link, it shall be checked whether the security in use for the PC5 unicast link satisfies the PC5 signalling and user plane security policies of the to-be added V2X/ProSe services, as specified in TS 33.536 [5].

 6.13.3 Evaluation

 This solution addresses the first three security requirements of Key Issue #4.
 The mutual authentication between two UEs during one-to-one communication is supported by reusing the PC5 security establishment procedure in 5G ProSe in TS 33.503 [6] and/or in 5G V2X in TS 33.536 [5].

-Editor’s Note: further evaluation is FFS.
+If multiple V2X/ProSe services use the same PC5 unicast link, it shall be checked whether the security in use for the PC5 unicast link satisfies the PC5 signalling and user plane security policies of the to-be-added V2X/ProSe services, as specified in TS 33.536 [5].

 6.14 Solution #14: Direct communication security for Ranging-based services